capnproto/pycapnp/README.md

     CFLAGS='-stdlib=libc++' pip install pycapnp

+### Binary Packages

+In order to build binary packages from this source code, you must specify the `--disable-cython` option:

+Building a dumb binary distribution:

+    python setup.py bdist_dumb --disable-cython

+Building a Python wheel distributiion:

+    python setup.py bdist_wheel --disable-cython

 ## Python Versions

 Python 2.6/2.7 are supported as well as Python 3.2+.
 PyPy 2.1+ is also supported.